dps923/winter2020/graded-work/assign4.md

 1. Saves the response result to a property in the manager
 2. Posts a "notification" so that observers (listeners) know when the response is received

-> Follow the guidance and suggested code patterns in the `egWebApiGet` code example.
+> Follow the guidance and suggested code patterns in the "egWebApiGet" code example.

 > Wait - we want a *collection* of items, to show in an item-selection list, right?
 > Why are we declaring and using an *object* property?